1Jamie/HMSE/VALIDATION_METHODS.md

 ## 6. Validation Procedure

+**Critical Path to Success:**

+While this validation plan is comprehensive, the **critical path** to demonstrating success involves testing all four primary corpora:

+1. **Execute the "Full Pipeline" ablation study** (§6.5) on all four 10 GB corpora (Wikipedia, News, GitHub, arXiv) to measure compression factors with all layers active (L1+L2+L3+L4)
+2. **Determine success/failure** based on how many corpora achieve CF ≥ 5:1

+**Success Criterion:** If at least **2 out of 4 corpora** achieve mean CF ≥ 5:1 (with p < 0.05 via one-sample t-test, n=30 trials per corpus), the **primary research goal will have been met**, demonstrating that useful compression can be achieved in very low-power environments across diverse data types.

+**Secondary validations** (functional correctness, comparative baselines, stress testing, energy measurements) provide important characterization data but are not required to answer the core research question.

+**This focus ensures:**
+- Resources prioritized on the most critical measurement
+- Clear success/failure determination
+- Rapid initial validation before extended testing

+---

 ### 6.1 Functional Validation
 1. Encode → Decode loop with checksum verification (SHA-256 end-to-end)
 2. Validate per-layer checkpoints (L1→L2→L3→L4) for lossless behavior